pts/tinyveracrypt/README.txt

 work with kernel 3.13.0 (setsockopt returned EBUSY), kernel 2.6.35-32 (it lacked AF_ALG altogether), and it worked with kernel 4.2.0.

+Q33.
+What are the minimum Linux system requirements of the aes-xts-plain64 cipher?
+"""""""
+tinyveracrypt doesn't need Linux kernel support for encryption and hashing, all the algorithms are embedded in its Python code.
+Linux kernel support is needed for `tinyveracrypt.py open', because the corresponding `dmcrypt table' command needs it.

+aes-xts-plain (an earlier variant which supports encrypted volumes up to 2 TiB) was introduced in Linux 2.6.24, aes-xts-plain64 was introduced in Linux 2.6.33.
+Please note that, like many Linux kernel features, the aes-xts-plain64 cipther is optional: on certain distributions it may be available as module, or not available at all.

 __END__